HL7/davinci-pas/src/pagecontent/spec.md

 This section of the implementation guide defines the specific conformance requirements for systems wishing to conform to this Prior Authorization Support implementation guide.
-The bulk of it focuses on the implementation of  the [CDS Hooks Specification](https://cds-hooks.hl7.org/specification/1.0) to meet CRD use-cases.
-It also describes the use of [SMART on FHIR](http://hl7.org/fhir/smart-app-launch/index.html) and provides guidance on privacy, security and other implementation requirements.
+The bulk of it focuses on the Claim $submit operation, though it also provides guidance on privacy, security and other implementation requirements.

 ### Context